tutorcruncher/timecruncher/_posts/2014-12-05-uk-vat-tutoring.md

 ---
 layout: post
-title:  UK VAT Ruling on Tutoring Agencies
+title:  "UK VAT Ruling on Tutoring Agencies"
 permalink: uk-vat-tutoring
 ---
 There have been endless discussions in the meeting rooms, accountants, and